 Our supply chain is predominantly UK based and is comprised of material supplies, facilities management, IT services and goods, legal services, financial services, catering, agency staff and cleaning services.
+Work is undertaken to identify higher risk goods and services, for example, IT equipment and contingency labour.
+We use a series of key characteristics (such as sourcing geography, industry type, nature of work and supply chain model) to identify the risk of modern slavery to the relevant contract so we can seek to ensure that the subsequent procurement and contract management activity is proportionate.

 The Foundation expects its suppliers to comply with all local and national laws and regulations and suppliers are made aware of our high standards.
-We are working towards awarding contracts via frameworks which meet the requirements of the Modern Slavery Act 2015.
+We are endeavouring to award contracts via public sector frameworks which meet the requirements of the Modern Slavery Act 2015.

 We have a procurement function based at Head Office, in addition to working directly with the supply chain, they support the procurement function at a local level within schools and provide a level of knowledge and oversight in relation to preventing modern slavery.